 I created a new Academia.edu page back In January 2014 for a goodly part of my published work (most of that which is not currently in print in commercial books) to make it more easily available to students, colleagues and people interested. http://newcastle.academia.edu/VicGammon is the address.
 I am pleasantly surprised at the amount of interest that has been shown in my writings.
 For what such things are worth, I was recently informed that the downloads on my page put me in the top 1% of academics but now seems to hover between being in to top 2% and 4%.
 What has the world come to that we pay attention to these inanities!

 I have done well on the musical instrument front recently having acquired both a Sobell mandolin and a Deering tenor banjo, both outstanding instruments.
+But by a strange turn of events a wonderful Vega Whyte Ladye tenor banjo came my way - a classic instrument dating from the 1920s which plays and sounds wonderfully - so I intend to sell the Deering!
 I still keep up my anglo-concertina playing but am having something of a stringed instrument fixation at present.

 So much for retirement!